-Good quality design has been strongly supported by the evidence presented for this plan the various studies undertaken in recent years, particularly the Petersfield Town Design Statement, government guidance and through the consultations that have been undertaken.
+Good quality design has been strongly supported by the evidence presented for this plan the various studies undertaken in recent years, government guidance and through the consultations that have been undertaken.
 JCS Policy 27 Design requires new development to respect the character, identity and context of towns such as Petersfield and to be of exemplary standard with criteria establishing how it should make a positive contribution to its local distinctiveness and the setting and context of the National Park.
 However, policy BEP1 goes further and sets additional criteria against which proposals can be measured and assessed so that the town's character is respected and enhanced.